antyakushev/postcss-for/README.md

 This plugin must be set before [postcss-nested] and [postcss-simple-vars].
 Therefore dollar variable cannot be used as a loop range parameter.
-If you do want to use predefined range parameters though, consider using [postcss-custom-properties] with [postcss-for-variables], or look into this [postcss-for fork](https://github.com/xori/postcss-for).
+If you do want to use predefined range parameters though, consider using [postcss-custom-properties] with [postcss-at-rules-variables], or look into this [postcss-for fork](https://github.com/xori/postcss-for).

 `By` keyword is available: